alienscience/clj-sql/README.md

 the (optionally parameterized) SQL query followed by values for any parameters.

+Takes an optional keyword :keyfn that will be used to map column names into keys of the returned maps.

 This functions relies on the database and the JDBC driver supporting the .setFetchSize method on statement objects and is known not to use cursors with H2, Derby and Mysql.